fluiddyn/transonic/README.rst

 ----------------------

 There is a command-line tool :code:`fluidpythran` which makes the associated Pythran files from Python files with annotations and fluidpythran code.
+By default and if Pythran is available, the Pythran files are compiled.

 There is also a function :code:`make_pythran_files` that can be used in a setup.py like this: